mandli/swc-2013-07-washington-testing/Readme.md

 codes, analytical solutions, etc.

-**Regression Tests:** A regression test ensures that new code does change anything.
+**Regression Tests:** A regression test ensures that new code does not change anything.
 If you change the default answer, for example, or add a new question, you'll need to make sure that missing entries are still found and fixed.